KDE/documentation-develop-kde-org/content/docs/plasma/widget/qml.md

 {{< sections >}}
 {{< section-left >}}

-By default, an [Item](http://doc.qt.io/qt-5/qml-qtquick-item.html) will not expand to fit it's contents.
-Nor will it expand to fit the width of it's parent (like a `<div>` in HTML).
+By default, an [Item](http://doc.qt.io/qt-5/qml-qtquick-item.html) will not expand to fit its contents.
+Nor will it expand to fit the width of its parent (like a `<div>` in HTML).

 In the this example, only the Teal Rectangle will be visible, since the Green Rectangle has the default width of 0px and height of 0px.
 The Teal Rectangle is only visible since the root item in a widget's `main.qml` has a default size which will be explained later.